 So, You Think You Need Life Insurance

-Do you find yourself lying awake at night worrying about what could happen if tragedy strikes?
+Do you find yourself lying awake at night worrying about what could happen to your family's financial picture if tragedy strikes?

 Will your child be able to go to college?